 Weave in all ends.

 Round 1: With Rose, pull up a loop in any corner and chain one.
-Work one round of half double crochet around the blanket, working 3 HDCs into each corner.
+Work one round of HDC around the blanket, working 3 HDCs into each corner.
 When you reach the corner you started with it, slip stitch into the starting stitch, chain 1, and tie off.

 Tassels: I added tassels to each end of the blanket and spaced them about 11 chains apart (give or take— doesn’t need to be perfect, just look spaced apart evenly).